CBP Officer

 I have a felony on my record (17 years ago) I am a legal resident alien since 1989.
 I have traveled outside USA 6 times.
 Can i be denied re entry at any time?
 My family are all citizens and would face major hardship if I am detained or deported.

-Asked by J.JOHAL almost 9 years ago
+Asked by J.JOHAL about 9 years ago

 Depending on your crime, you could be placed under INA 240 Removal Proceedings and provided a Notice to Appear before an immigration judge to determine if you would lose your Legal Permanent Resident status.
 A CBP Officer is is not legally able to make that determination, only a judge can.